Omar, Tlaib host news conference on travel restrictions

 Last week, Israeli Interior Minister Aryeh Deri said Tlaib had requested and been granted permission to enter the West Bank to see her aging grandmother.
 Deri's office released a letter that it said was from Tlaib , which promised to respect travel restrictions during her visit.
 But after the announcement, Tlaib tweeted she wouldn't allow Israel to use her love for her grandmother to force her to "bow down to their oppressive & racist policies."

 The two congresswomen are part of the "squad" of liberal newcomers — all women of color — whom Trump has labeled as the face of the Democratic Party as he runs for re-election.
 He subjected them to a series of racist tweets last month in which he called on them to "go back" to their "broken" countries.
-They are U.S. citizens.
+They are U.S. citizens — Tlaib was born in the U.S. and Omar became a citizen after moving to the United States as a refugee from war-torn Somalia.

 Comments